|Periode:||Semester 2, Blok IV|

 - Geen Honours Class

-This course is a core core for students in the MSc Chemistry Energy & Sustainability and MSc Life Science and Technology programme and an elective core for MSc Chemistry Chemical Biology students.
+This course is a core course MSc Life Science and Technology programme and an elective course for MSc Chemistry Chemical Biology students.

 BSc LST or BSc MST

 Bionanotechnology studies the implementation of nanomaterials to understand biology.
-It represents a large research field with an important part lead by large and medium sized companies.
-Although the word ‘bionanotechnology’ does not contain the word ‘chemistry’, chemistry – however – is one of the driving force in this field.
 Bionanotechnology finds many applications in chemical biology research, DNA/protein sequencing, drug delivery systems, sustainable energy, and biosensors.

 This course will train the students on the following points: